 Lots of different stitches and automatic tension settings are some of their goodies!

 …nope… they don’t create chainsaws only!
-They makes awesome sergers too, with plenty of accessories, for each and every needs!
+They make awesome sergers too, with plenty of accessories, for each and every need!

 Their range is wide, from the very basic to the computerized serger and coverstitch machines, coming packed with easy thread guides, advanced feed system, and more sewing space!

 They make industrial sergers and their home versions are solid performers

 They have 2 Hobbylocks (overlockers) and 4 Coverlocks (with cover stitches) models for each and every sewing level.